JuliaML/MLLabelUtils.jl/docs/api/interface.rst

-We also allow a more concise way to specify that your are using a :class:`LabelEnc.NativeLabels` encoding by just writing the label-vector one would usually pass to its constructor
+We also allow a more concise way to specify that your are using a :class:`LabelEnc.NativeLabels` encoding by just passing the label-vector directly, that you would normally pass to its constructor.

 .. code-block:: jlcon